In This Section

 The following resources are provided to help you understand your role and how you can contribute to the success of your team.

-AISC has released a brand new Faculty Advisor Guide that answers questions about several aspects of the competition.
-This guide can be especially helpful for faculty advisors who are new to the competition and are looking for more information about getting started.
+This guide answers questions about several aspects of the competition.
+It can be especially helpful for faculty advisors who are new to the competition and looking for more information about getting started.
+(Updated August 10, 2022)

 View a recorded presentation given by two SSBC Faculty Advisors at the Educator Session at the 2019 NASCC: The Steel Conference.
 This video provides an overview of the competition and how it can be used to strengthen the learning experiences of your students.